 Under Washington State Coronavirus Response guidance our staff is working remotely.
 You may still reach us by phone and leave a message but be advised that responses may be delayed.
 For the quickest response to questions or concerns please email us at email@example.com.

-Additional information on WSU’s response as well as what steps to take prior to visiting a physical WSU location can be found through on WSU COVID-19 Reponses
+Additional information on WSU’s response as well as what steps to take prior to visiting a physical WSU location can be found on WSU COVID-19 Responses

 WSU’s compliance program promotes a culture of knowledge of, and compliance with, regulatory and legal requirements.
 Through the work of the Chief Compliance Officer, Compliance & Civil Rights, the WSU Compliance Committee, and partners throughout the WSU system, the compliance program provides education, advice, and pragmatic solution building for complex compliance issues.
 Our team is committed to holistically promoting and supporting WSU’s strategic goals and values through thoughtful, equitable, and ethical conduct.